 Accommodations at Clarion Suites Hotel, Guatemala City (B,L,D)

 Day 5: Departures

 Depart at your convenience this morning from La Aurora International airport.
 Keep in mind when booking flights that you need to be at the airport approximately three hours ahead of your flight, so mid- to late-morning is far more comfortable than an early morning flight.
 Breakfast for those on a schedule that allows is in the hotel.
 The tour ends this morning with the transfer to the international airport.
 (B)

 Cost of the Journey

-The cost does not include transportation to or from your home to Guatemala, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar. *As of 8/2/2021, internal flights are not included in this cost.
-We will update pricing as we receive details from our operator.
+The cost does not include transportation to or from your home to Guatemala, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.

 Rick lives in Oakland, NJ with his wife Patricia and two teenage children, Jack and Annabel.
 Rick has led birding trips for a number of years as a volunteer associate naturalist for NJ Audubon and a preserve monitor for The Nature Conservancy.
 He just completed his 30th world series of birding event, raising dollars for endangered species recovery efforts.
 His passion for conservation started during his college years at Rutgers where he majored in Biology and he has been a trustee of the Conserve Wildlife Foundation of NJ since 2000.
 More recently his volunteer and fundraising efforts for The Raptor Trust, the largest wild bird rehabilitation center on the east coast, resulted in his recent addition to their board of trustees in 2018.
 In his spare time besides birding, Rick enjoys playing tennis, street hockey, and is also a youth hockey coach.